XpressAI/SparkCyclone/docs/PerformanceProfiling.md

 ### Hadoop Configuration

-We need to be able to collect the JFR files after a Spark run, which are stored in the `appcache` directory corresponding to the Hadoop job.
+The JFR files that are generated from a performance profiling are stored in the Hadoop `appcache` directory corresponding to the Spark job after a run.
 By default, this directory is immediately cleared after the job completes.
 The following must be added to the Hadoop configuration (`/opt/hadoop/etc/hadoop/yarn-site.xml`) so that the `appcache` data is retained for a set amount of time after job
 completion: